imroc/req-website/content/en/docs/tutorial/debugging.md

 	Post("https://httpbin.org/post")
 ```

 In some scenarios, such as web scanners, if you need to obtain the original request and response content separately, you need to dump them separately.
-In this case, you can use `SetDumpOptions` to set more fine-grained dump options to dump different parts of the content to different `io.
-In Writer`:
+In this case, you can use `SetDumpOptions` to set more fine-grained dump options to dump different parts of the content to different `io.Writer`:

 ```go
 var reqBuf, respBuf bytes.Buffer